forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/write-lwc.md

 ### Apex

-VS Code provdes code completion for any Apex in your project, as well as for `sObject` and the Apex standard library.
+VS Code provides code completion for any Apex in your project, as well as for `sObject` and the Apex standard library.

 ![Apex Completion](./images/vscode_lwc_apex.png)